holycrap872/ucls-ms-intro-to-cs/CourseMaterials/06_terminal/ideas/harry_potter.md

 - `python` -> Slytherin joke ("something like ask your snakes what this means")
 - Environment variables set with `docker run` to choose between different Dewey numbers
 - Use `curl` so can dynamically change stuff (e.g., dewey decimal numbers)

+Likely changes:
+- "Crumpled Dewey Decimal system note right off the bat"
+- Leads them to a document which is basically the intitial note but with spaces to "write" files